Connect

 Eating Mindfully – Why and How to Make it a Daily Practice

-How often do you eat while you’re working, on your phone, watching TV, or distracted in other ways (doing anything other than focusing on your food)?
+Be honest… how often do you eat while you’re working, on your phone, watching TV, or distracted in other ways—doing anything other than focusing on your food?
 We all do it at some point.

-If you don’t already know, I’m currently finishing my bachelor’s degree in food and nutrition online.
-This past semester I presented a lesson for my nutrition education class, and I chose to teach about mindful eating.
+I’m currently finishing my bachelor’s degree in Food and Nutrition.
+This past semester, I presented a lesson for my Nutrition Education class and chose to teach about mindful eating.
 Eating mindfully (and mindfulness in general) is a topic I love, so I thought I’d talk about it here as well!

 We need food to live, but it’s also meant to be enjoyed!
 Eating mindfully strengthens our relationship with the food we eat by making it a pleasure instead of a task.
 If we take the time to eat our food mindfully, we can increase our satiety and decrease cravings.
 When we pay full attention to our food and eat it slowly, we notice when we become full and stop instead of overeating.